 x MIAI Grenoble Alpes (Multidisciplinary Institute Artificial intelligence) : AI consortium with the goal of developing a world-class interdisciplinary network around artificial intelligence.
 It proposes interesting education modules for students and professionals, supports innovation within large corporations, SMEs and startups, and communicates with citizens about all aspects of artificial intelligence.

-local scientific expertise
+Local scientific expertise

-Grenoble’s locally-cultivated expertise in a variety of fields led to the emergence of a number dynamic industries as early as the 20th century.
+Grenoble’s locally-cultivated expertise in a variety of fields led to the emergence of a number of dynamic industries as early as the 20th century.
 Today, with over 75,000 jobs in the private sector and a wealth of international companies, Grenoble Alpes’ expertise in these domains has attracted talent from around the world.
 To achieve this, it has relied on a dynamic web of partners, including innovative startups, the Université Grenoble Alpes (ranked among the top 150 universities in the world), as well as countless laboratories and research centers (both fundamental & applied) on the cutting edge of their fields.